Skip to main contentSkip to navigation

 My LaCie Rugged is clicking.
 What should I do?

 Power it off immediately.
-LaCie Rugged drives contain Seagate Rosewood (2.5-inch) drives with notoriously weak head stack assemblies.
+LaCie Rugged drives contain Seagate Rosewood (2.5-inch) drives with weak head stack assemblies prone to early failure.
 Each power cycle risks the heads scoring the platter surface.
 Do not run recovery software; Rosewood platters are thin and the magnetic coating strips off under a degraded head.
 Ship it to our lab for clean bench head replacement and PC-3000 imaging.

 Can you recover data from an encrypted LaCie drive?